mozilla/webdev-bootcamp/docs/localdev.rst

 If you need something that ``brew`` doesn't support, but you could otherwise compile, you can create your own recipes.

+*Note*: You need Apple's Xcode to compile packages.
+If you're on the Mozilla network (in the Mountain View office or on OfficeVPN) you can connect to fs2 (``smb://fs2``) using your LDAP account and find a recent version of Xcode 3 in the "mac" folder.

+You can also get Xcode from http://developer.apple.com/xcode/, if you have an Apple Developer account.
+There are currently problems using Homebrew with Xcode 4, so make sure you get a recent version of Xcode 3 if you're downloading it from Apple's site.

 .. _Homebrew: https://github.com/mxcl/homebrew/